Jw95z/JeongWooLee/_posts/2022-12-13-Extra_credit.md

 Don't be concern about the news
 The learning is always contained.
 Be adapted
+### Reflections
+I knew that the failure in the college is not important , but entering good college is super important.
+Yesterday, two speakers came to our school and talk about their career.
+Kathyleen who had worked in Qualcomm wanted to be banker, but she later succeed in computer science.
+Another speaker Kris, he failed some classes in the college.
+However, they have same traits that they went to good college.
+After the lecture, I changed my mind to enter good college.

 ### Sorry teacher
 I only write little becaus my english is bad.
 Sorry about this.